matthewjosephtaylor/typescript-monad/README.md

     experiments it appeared to _hide_ the dependency a bit too well and created confusion.
 Perhaps it is due more to my history of c-like languages, I don't _expect_ dependencies to be asked for _later_ and so forget.
-- Overall I would currently proscribe sticking with the natural 'Monad-likes' of Promises and Arrays in a Javascript/Typescript environment.
+- Overall I would currently prescribe sticking with the natural 'Monad-likes' of Promises and Arrays in a Javascript/Typescript environment.
 They aren't perfect, but they have the overwhelming advantage of not needing a new Abstraction layer being 'imported', and therefore will stay 'in style' for